MillionConcepts/lhorizon/readme.md

 Some features of `lhorizon` can be used without internet connectivity, but much of the library requires you to be able to dial out to the jpl.nasa.gov domain.

 `lhorizon` should function in any OS supported by `conda`.
+The baseline system requirements are fairly light.
-The baseline 'system requirements' are fairly light, and minimal, although they can scale as high as you like if you are planning to process extremely large sets of geometry data.
+Counting dependencies and a base miniconda environment,`lhorizon` takes up about 2.6 GB of space.
+The respository itself is ~75 MB, almost all of which could be pruned in a restrictive install environment that did not require full `git` history and the included SPICE kernels.
+Many uses of `lhorizon` are not resource-intensive and will run comfortably on a small machine like an AWS EC2 t3.micro instance.
+Conversely, resource requirements can scale as high as you like if you are planning to process extremely large sets of geometry data.

 ## usage

 The Jupyter Notebooks provided in the [lhorizon/examples](lhorizon/examples) directory are the best quick-start guides to usage.
-See the [API reference](docs/api_toc.md) for more details on the package's behavior.
+See the [API reference](docs/api.md) for more details on the package's behavior.

 ## changelog

-* 2021-06-20: Full 1.0 release.
+* 2021-06-21: Full 1.0 release.
 Extensive changes from older versions:
     * completes and rationalizes interface
     * concatenates and standardizes target submodule
     * reasonably complete test coverage and documentation
-    * somewhawt more extensive example Notebooks
+    * somewhat more extensive example Notebooks

 ## cautions / known errors

+* do not execute multiple queries to _Horizons_ in parallel using multiprocessing or other techniques, manual or programmatic.
+This is a requirement of _Horizons_, not `lhorizon`: JPL has not designed _Horizons_ to support parallel queries, and will tightly throttle requesters who attempt them.
+Look at functions in `lhorizon.handlers` for polite alternatives.
-This module only officially supports observer / ephemeris and vector Horizons queries.
+* `lhorizon` only officially supports observer / ephemeris and vector Horizons queries.
 Osculating elements queries are not officially supported and may behave in unexpected ways.
+Support for elements queries is planned.

 ## support